Special Interest Groups

 - Cryptographic Keys and Digital Certificate Security Guidelines

-After reviewing the presentation videos, please log into the PO Portal to cast your company’s ballot for your top three topic selections (please contact email@example.com for further assistance to access the portal).
-Participating Organizations have from 8:00 a.m.
-EDT on 28 September 2015, until 11:59 p.m.
+After reviewing the proposal presentations, please log into the PO Portal* to cast your company's ballot for your top three topic selections (please contact email@example.com for further assistance to access the portal).
+Participating Organizations have until 11:59 p.m.
 EST on 20 November 2015 to register their votes.
 The topic with the highest number of votes will become the 2016 SIG topic.
 The winner will be announced in early December, with the new Special Interest Group to officially commence in January 2016.

 Note: As a reminder, assessors and scanning vendors are invited to propose or join SIGs, but the election process is reserved for POs only.
 This is designed to ensure that merchants, financial institutions and processors who are involved in implementing the PCI Standards are the focus of an election that will give them the direct choice of which projects would be most beneficial to their needs.